Royal Navy Submarine Service: Post Cold War

-As of 2018, there had been three near misses between submerged Royal Navy submarines and civilian vessels due to "an insufficient appreciation of the location of surface ships in the vicinity", according to a Marine Accident Investigation Branch report.
+In 2018, there had been three near misses over four years between submerged Royal Navy submarines and civilian vessels due to "an insufficient appreciation of the location of surface ships in the vicinity", according to a Marine Accident Investigation Branch report.

 For an extended period of time, the navy has had difficulty in attracting specialist staff into the nuclear submarine force, in part because of the long undersea patrols.
 In 2008 there were shortfalls of 28% in senior nuclear engineering officers, 23% in sonar and sensor operators, and 20% in nuclear weapons system junior ranks.
 In 2018, the National Audit Office highlighted the shortage of 337 skilled Royal Navy nuclear staff.
 In 2023, Chief of the Naval Staff Admiral Sir Ben Key said recruiting for the submarine service was still proving difficult and the service was in a "war for talent".

+In December 2025, the former director of nuclear policy who led the 2010 Trident value for money review, Rear Admiral Philip Mathias, said the service faced an unprecedented situation, with record delays in building fleet submarines and "shockingly low availability” of submarines which had driven up patrol duration for crews to more than 200 days up from the 70 days during the Cold War.
+He highlighted that three Astute submarines had spent more than 950 days in maintenance outages and that had taken over 13 years to build, and called for Britain to pull out of the AUKUS programme to build 12 new nuclear submarines as "The UK is no longer capable of managing a nuclear submarine programme".
+In June 2026, The Daily Telegraph reported that all British attack submarines were in port awaiting maintenance and repair, other than the recently commissioned which was not yet ready to deploy.

+The refuelling and refit of took from 2015 to 2022.
+The overrun of the maintenance by about four years had a major impact on Vanguard-class operations, causing other vessels in the class to have to operate extended-length Continuous at Sea Deterrent patrols, of up to 205 days (nearly 7 months) at sea compared to the previously generally planned 99 day patrols, impacting submariner retention and recruitment.